 Eckhart Tolle explains the ego strengthens itself by being right – identifying with a mental position – an opinion, a story, or in the DUI lawyer's case – our defense.

 Your case may have similar facts as described above or maybe it resembles the scenario described by William H. Anderson, Ph.d in Chapter 10 of Garriott's, Collection and Storage of Specimens for Alcohol Analysis.

 That is, microorganisms contaminated the blood sample, causing an increase in the ethanol concentration.
 Your expert informs you that studies have shown the preservative, sodium fluoride, has been shown to inhibit most microorganisms except Candida albicans.
 (Chang and Kollman, 1989; Blume and Lakatua, 1973).

 She further says these studies have shown at room temperature sodium fluoride does not prevent the production of some ethanol.
 Your discovery reveals the blood sample did not make it to the crime lab refrigerator immediately after the blood draw.
 With your mental position staked out, you are on the fast track to committing the Fatal Defense Error.

 Reunite with Reasonable Doubt

 David Ball highlights another important area with his focus on reasonable doubt.
-This is often overlooked in criminal cases in general and DUI cases specifically.
-I suspect it has to do with the focus and necessary time devoted to familiarizing oneself with all the medical and legal aspects of alcohol and drugs, various breath alcohol instruments, methods for breath and blood analyses, drug DUIs, etc.
+Lawyers often overlook this in criminal cases in general and DUI cases specifically.
+I suspect it has to do with the focus and necessary time we devote to all the medical and legal aspects of alcohol and drugs, various breath alcohol instruments, methods for breath and blood analyses, drug DUIs, etc.